 Jessica Brody from Homeland going on a racist tirade about how evil Islam is in the season two premiere, capped off by desecrating her husband's Quaran.
 The idea was apparently that her major concern was him keeping his conversion hidden from her for so long, but it certainly doesn't come off that way.

-Daenerys in Game of Thrones actually did more things in season 2 than run around yelling "Where are my dragons?"
+Daenerys actually did more things in season 2 than run around yelling "Where are my dragons?"
 It didn't even start until the season's second half.
 But that second half packed in so much of it, while everyone else was doing much more interesting things, that it really sticks in the mind.
+Emilia Clarke herself even poked fun at it.

 Jaime raping Cersei in "Breaker of Chains."
 Made even worse by the episode's director insisting it was supposed to be a consensual sex scene, and refusing to acknowledge that it could possibly be seen as anything but that.